 Certain modules are incompatible with each other and should never be loaded at the same time.
 Examples are different versions of the same software or multiple installations of a library built with different compilers.
-Oakley does a pretty good job of checking compatibility; unfortunately Glenn does not.

 Note to those who build or install their own software: Be sure to load the same modules when you run your software that you had loaded when you built it, including the compiler module.
-This is particularly important on Oakley, but it is good practice on Glenn also.

 If you specify just the name, it refers to the default version or the currently loaded version, depending on the context.
 If you want a different version, you must give the entire string.
 Examples are given below.

-On Oakley you can have only one compiler module loaded at a time, either intel, pgi, or gnu.
+You can have only one compiler module loaded at a time, either intel, pgi, or gnu.
 The intel module is loaded initially; to change to pgi or gnu, do a

 module swap (see example below).